-The increase in income before income taxes for the U.S. and Latin America Capital Solutions' business for the year ended December 31, 2020 was primarily due to new transactions offsetting the termination of certain agreements, as well as organic growth on existing transactions.
-Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and, therefore, can fluctuate from period to period.
+Income before income taxes for the U.S. and Latin America Capital Solutions' business decreased \$1 million for the year ended December 31, 2021.
+The decrease was primarily due to the termination of certain transactions, partially offset by growth from new transactions and organic growth on existing transactions.
+Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and, therefore can fluctuate from period to period.

-- At December 31, 2020 and 2019, the amount of business assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures, was \$19.9 billion, and \$18.2 billion, respectively. - The increases in 2020 were primarily attributed to new transactions offsetting the termination of certain agreements, as well as organic growth on existing transactions.
+At December 31, 2021 and 2020, the amount of business assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures, was \$22.7 billion and \$19.9 billion, respectively.